Arron Banks: Business career

 Banks was offered a junior job at the insurance market of Lloyd's of London.
 According to The Guardian, by the age of 27, he was running a division of Norwich Union.
 The article also claims that he spent a year working for Berkshire Hathaway, the investment company of Warren Buffett.
-However, in another investigation, both Norwich Union and Warren Buffett reject Banks' claim that he worked for them.
+However, in another investigation in 2017, both Norwich Union and Warren Buffett reject Banks' claim that he worked for them.
 Then, from an office above a bakery in Thornbury, Gloucestershire, Banks started a motorcycle insurance broker, Motorcycle Direct, and within a few years the company was big enough to sell for "a few million".
 He used the money to found Commercial Vehicle Direct about which he says "within a very short period we were the largest van insurance company in the country".

 Over seven years, along with Australian business partner John Gannon, Banks expanded the van insurance business to become Group Direct Limited, and in 2008 the company floated by means of a reverse takeover as Brightside Group.
 He was its CEO from June 2011 to June 2012, at which time the company was listed on the Alternative Investment Market (AIM).
 After Banks was dismissed from the company in 2012, he sold £6m worth of the shares in 2013, and received significantly more when the investment firm AnaCap Financial Partners bought Brightside the following year.

 Banks was the chief executive (CEO) of Southern Rock Insurance Company in 2014, which underwrites insurance policies for the website GoSkippy.com, founded by Banks.
 After Banks' departure, Brightside took legal action against him, alleging he used confidential information in setting up GoSkippy.com six months later.
 There were also legal actions between Southern Rock and Brightside.

-He was previously CEO of AIM-listed Manx Financial Group from April 2008 to February 2009.
+Banks was CEO of AIM-listed Manx Financial Group from April 2008 to February 2009.
 The Guardian reported in 2014 that Companies House records appeared to show that Banks had set up 37 different companies using slight variations of his name.
 The names used by Banks were Aron Fraser Andrew Banks, Arron Andrew Fraser Banks, Arron Fraser Andrew Banks and Arron Banks.
 The profiles for the first three names all used the same date of birth but registered different lists of companies.
 When asked by The Guardian about this in 2014, he declined to answer questions on the topic.